compchemsk/Human_IYD_Dynamics/README.md

 <br>
 <br>
 <br>
-B. The folder "Analysis" contains files for analysis of MD simulation trajectories which used wordom, GROMACS tools, cpptraj, which are freely available for academic use.
+C. The folder "Analysis" contains files for analysis of MD simulation trajectories which used wordom, GROMACS tools, cpptraj, which are freely available for academic use.
 <br>
 chmod +x Simulation_Analysis.sh
 <br>